openhie/instant/healthworkforce/docker/README.md

-# InstantHIE Healthworkforce Component - docker-compose
+# Instant OpenHIE Healthworkforce Component - docker-compose

 This component consists of one service: